Skip to main content

 How is chemo used to treat vaginal cancer?

-Chemotherapy (chemo) uses anti-cancer drugs that may be given intravenously (into a vein), by mouth, or applied to the skin in an ointment.
+Chemotherapy (chemo) drugs may be given intravenously (into a vein), taken by mouth, or applied to the skin in an ointment.
 Drugs taken by mouth or injected into a vein are called systemic chemotherapy.
 They enter the bloodstream to reach throughout the body, making this treatment useful for vaginal cancer that has spread to other parts of the body.

 • Cisplatin